The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 As $\widetilde{E}_k-h_{k}\geq0$ the last term can now be dropped and the energy lower bound concluded.
 The cut-off $S_C$ can be removed at the end without serious difficulties.
 On the technical level, the second Bogolubov transformation is an important new tool to remove the smallness condition of \cite{BNPSS-21}, thus enabling us to work with a significantly larger class of interaction potentials.
+In the independent work \cite{BPSS-21}, the idea of using the second Bogolubov transformation has also been introduced to refine the method in \cite{BNPSS-20,BNPSS-21}.